 - 1. If necessary, OCTA staff would request OC Sheriff to assist with evacuations.
 This activity is necessary when unauthorized members of the public are at the fire scene. - 2.
 Request an off-site truck-washing facility to be operated by the contracted entity.
-The most likely location of this facility would be at the OCFA staging area.
+The most likely location of this facility would be the OCFA staging area.

 Responsibilities and Requirements of the Resource Advisor: The RA will check in at the ICP and contact the WRP.
 The RA will attend all incident planning and briefing meetings and inform the WRP of OCTA's sensitive resources.
 This will be a question at a wildfire because it is the duty of the IC to inquire about any special management concerns of the affected landowners.
 The IC will rely on the WRP to work with the RA and relay any special management concerns.
-The RA will obtain and study the IAP.
+The RA will obtain and study the Incident Action Plans.
 The RA can offer alternative locations for control lines when sensitive resources are threatened.
 The RA must know the Preserve ownership, sensitive areas, and contents of the fire management plan.
-The RA must have official identification, mobile phone or radio, a copy of the fire management plan, and a RA certification.
+The RA must have official identification, mobile phone or radio, and a copy of the fire management plan, and certification of a RA.

 Emergency Evacuation: OCTA staff or contractors that may be within the Preserve during an uncontained wildfire must either be evacuated from the Preserve or brought to a "safe area."
 This Preserve is not part of an evacuation route for any adjacent parcels.
 In no circumstance should members of the public be brought to the Preserve during a wildfire incident.
 Evacuation routes will depend on conditions, circumstances, and staffing.
 The evacuation order is a command decision under ICS, which is carried out by the Orange County Sheriff department.
-In the Bobcat Ridge Preserve, the preferred evacuation route to vacate the Preserve is along Live Oak Canyon Road to the west of the Preserve (and all other nearby roads - Shelter Canyon Road and Hunky Dory via Oakie Doakie Lane - that intersect with Live Oak Canyon Road to the south and north of the Preserve).
+In the Live Oak Creek Preserve, the preferred evacuation route to vacate the Preserve is along the unnamed dirt road that, along with the foot trails within the Preserve, all lead to the gate on Live Oak Canyon Road on the northwest boundary of the Preserve.
 See Appendix D, WUI Pre-Attack Plan.